 Please review your award letter carefully and comply with any follow up items needed as soon as possible.
 Detailed information regarding financial aid programs and policies can be found in the brochure Funding Your Juilliard Education: A Guide to Financial Aid.

-Scholarship amounts generally stay the same for each year you are enrolled in your program of study.
+Scholarship amounts generally stay the same for each year you are enrolled in your program of study, although tuition will increase by 4-5% each year.
 Federal aid may change depending on your EFC and grade level.
-If you have questions or concerns regarding your financial aid, we urge you to contact our office for options.
+If you have questions or concerns regarding your financial aid, please contact our office.

 As a reminder, by logging onto WebAdvisor, students can: